sashuu69/iot-water-level-indicator/README.md

 The IOT based Water Level Indicator is the mini project under MCA course.
 The user can get water level through mobile app and web interface.

+The following image is the prototype of the project.

 ![Project protoype](./Diagrams/prototype.jpg)

 ## Features